migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-05-09 Thu: Reviewed Q2 tasks for deliverables.
+Looked into LP-trader perpetual exchange on Jupiter, and Perps on Vertex.

+2024-05-08 Wed: Further work on 20 things to do list.
+Looked into Ambient Finance for LP, Phaver app (farcaster) and some quests, etc.

 2024-05-07 Tue: Look into Hyperlane/Nexus Bridge TIA, Arbitrum DeFi and Arcade, and some projects from Taiko ecosystem.

 2024-05-06 Mon: Explored with NFTs on MagicEden.